-Gifts by beneficiary designation
+Gifts by beneficiary Designation

-It’s easy to put your bank accounts, retirement funds, savings bonds, and more to use in creating a world informed and inspired by the Union of Concerned Scientists — and it costs nothing now.
+It’s easy to put your bank accounts, retirement funds, savings bonds, and more to use in creating a world informed and inspired by the Union of Concerned Scientists — and it costs you nothing now.

 Potential benefits of gifts by beneficiary designation: